We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 What you can do

-To prevent nasal irritation from chemical products, avoid being around them.
-If you have to work with or use these products at home, do so in a well-ventilated area with the windows or doors open.
-Wear a mask that covers your nose and mouth.
+To prevent nasal irritation from chemical products, avoid being around them whenever possible.
+If you have to work with these products or use them at home, do so in a well-ventilated area with the windows or doors open.
+It’s best to also wear a mask that covers your nose and mouth.

 You can usually manage your nasal symptoms at home.
-But if your symptoms don’t go away after a week or more, make an appointment to see your doctor.
+But if your symptoms don’t go away after a week or more, you may want to make an appointment to see your doctor.